Tell your state legislators: Medical cannabis is urgently needed in Tennessee!

-Tennessee's medical cannabis bill passes first Senate committee, but fails in second committee
+Tennessee's medical cannabis bill passes first Senate committee, but fails in second committee; legislature approves study commission and expands CBD law instead

-Tennessee is also one of only 19 states that still penalize simple possession of cannabis with jail time — possession of a half ounce or less is punishable by nearly a year of incarceration.
+Tennessee is also one of only 18 states that still penalize simple possession of cannabis with jail time — possession of a half-ounce or less is punishable by nearly a year of incarceration.

 While Tennessee voters overwhelmingly support both medical cannabis and legalization, Tennessee doesn’t have a voter initiative process.
 Only elected officials have the power to change state law.